mdwelker10/discord-bot-aigis/README-Purge.md

 After the deletion, it will be like Aigis has joined your server for the first time with one exception, **reminders are not deleted**.
 This is due to the fact that reminders are stored in a queue using [bull](https://github.com/OptimalBits/bull#readme), and deleting a particular entry from that queue is more trouble than it's worth (for me since I am a bad programmer).
 This also means that the `/setup` command will need to be rerun, assuming you want to configure Aigis again.

 A few more notes on the purge command:
+- The `/setup` command needs to be run before activating a purge.
+This is for 2 reasons:
+  - Most data that gets deleted requires `/setup` to be run in order for the data to be stored in the first place.
+  - When a purge is run, a field is placed in the server's configuration document that lets Aigis know that the server's data is marked for deletion.
+Without a configuration document this is not possible.
-- When a data deletion is scheduled, Aigis will ping the privileged role ID set via the `/setup` command.
-If it was set to everyone, Aigis will ping the server owner.
-This is to ensure that others know a data deletion is occuring.
+- When a data deletion is scheduled, Aigis will ping the server owner.
   - The same occurs if the deletion is reverted.
 - The deletion is not *exactly* 7 days from the time the command was run.
 A cronjob is scheduled once a day at midnight EST to check if the date to delete (7 days from when the command was run) has passed.
 So the real time is a few hours longer than 7 days.
 - Once 7 days have passed and the data has been deleted **it cannot be recovered**